 (Note: I was clumsy and deleted the original post by accident.
 I managed to find the text again and repost it, but all comments were lost, I am so sorry for that!
 I had read & replied to each comment; they were much appreciated!)

-I'd like to apologize for the depressing tone of some of my recent posts.
+I'd like to apologise for the depressing tone of some of my recent posts.
 I know it must be boring for others to read about someone else's journey in the dark... sadness and grief are solitary experiences, regardless of the amount of people you share your feelings with.

 Because cartomancy is such an important aspect of my personal journey, I always try to see my experiences from the perspective of a reader.
 I believe that oracles like the Tarot and the Playing Cards are a symbolic synthesis of our lives... in learning from life, we learn about them.
-Cards gain new colors, new depths as our life is enriched by experiences, even when they are bad ones.
+Cards gain new colours, new depths as our life is enriched by experiences, even when they are bad ones.

 But knowing this doesn't make it any easier for me.
 I don't feel relieved or hopeful because I know this.
 Knowing things rationally helps you to maintain a drama-free perspective of the facts but it does not cure you.

 The Four Queens wrote a very interesting post about how a person can get caught in asking Tarot the same question over and over again.
-I think we all agree that this is a damaging behavior.
+I think we all agree that this is a damaging behaviour.
 Usually brings no clarity or insight, keeps the painful subject alive and strong inside one's heart.
 Keeps one attached to the grief.
 Leads to stagnation.
 Looking back is important, but eventually one must look forward too.

 As a reader I agree with all that she wrote. but as I sent her my reply, I realized that right now I am on the other side of the fence.
 In a sense, this experience of pain is helping me to understand what many people who ask for readings are feeling when they come to me desperate, asking the same thing they asked last week.
 I know because I have felt the urge to do this lately....
 I control myself, but the impulse is here, inside me.